Wellington Dance was created by Paula Hunt MNZM and we aim to continue her legacy of sparking the joy of dance in every dancer.

 Demi Tiller – Ballet & Jazz Teacher

 Miss Demi has been dancing since the age of three and has studied Ballet, Contemporary and Jazz.
-Being predominantly classically trained, Demi has completed her Advanced 1 Exams in both Cecchetti and RAD.
-Demi is a former student of Wellington Dance and Performing Arts Academy and started teaching in 2015; when she stopped her training to go to Victoria University.
+Demi has completed her Advanced 1 Exams in both Cecchetti and RAD.
+Demi is a former student of Wellington Dance and Performing Arts Academy and started teaching under the mentorship of RAD examiner Helen Calman in 2015 and has taught at WDA since then whilst completing her law degree at Victoria University.